Atlanta: Economy

+Atlanta was born as a railroad town, and logistics continue to represent an important part of the city's economy to this day.
+In 2021, major freight railroad Norfolk Southern moved their headquarters to Atlanta, and the city hosts major classification yards for Norfolk Southern and CSX.
+Hartsfield–Jackson Atlanta International Airport is the world's busiest airport, and the headquarters of Delta Air Lines.
+Delta operates the world's largest airline hub at Hartsfield-Jackson and is metro Atlanta's largest employer.
+UPS, the world's largest courier company, operates an air cargo hub at Hartsfield-Jackson, and has their headquarters in neighboring Sandy Springs.

-Broadcasting is also an important aspect of Atlanta's economy.
-In the 1980s, media mogul Ted Turner founded the Cable News Network (CNN), Turner Network Television (TNT), HLN (HLN), Turner Classic Movies (TMC), Cartoon Network (CN), TruTV (truTV) and the Turner Broadcasting System (TBS) in the city.
+Media is also an important aspect of Atlanta's economy.
+In the 1980s, media mogul Ted Turner founded the Cable News Network (CNN), Turner Network Television (TNT), HLN (HLN), Turner Classic Movies (TCM), The Cartoon Network, Inc. and its namesake television network, TruTV (truTV) and the Turner Broadcasting System (TBS) in the city.
 Around the same time, Cox Enterprises, now the nation's third-largest cable television service and the publisher of over a dozen American newspapers, moved its headquarters to the city.
-Notable sports networks headquartered in Atlanta include, Warner Bros.
-Discovery Sports, NBA TV, Bally Sports South and Bally Sports Southeast.
+Notable sports networks headquartered in Atlanta include TNT Sports, NBA TV, Bally Sports South, and Bally Sports Southeast.
 The Weather Channel is also based just outside of the city in suburban Cobb County.

 Information technology (IT) has become an increasingly important part of Atlanta's economic output, earning the city the nickname the "Silicon peach".
 As of 2013, Atlanta contains the fourth-largest concentration of IT jobs in the US, numbering 85,000+.
 The city is also ranked as the sixth fastest-growing for IT jobs, with an employment growth of 4.8% in 2012 and a three-year growth near 9%, or 16,000 jobs.
 Companies are drawn to Atlanta's lower costs and educated workforce.